 Fast & Furious star Vin Diesel has added another franchise to his CV too as he's joined the sequels, alongside Jemaine Clement as marine biologist Dr Ian Garvin, described by Cameron as "one of my favourite characters".

 There was some initial confusion about the inclusion of Harry Potter's David Thewlis to the sequel.
 It turns out he'll be in Avatar 3 (and 4 and 5) but not the second film.

 Avatar 2 plot: What will Avatar 2 be about?

 Cameron has teased some details of the plot of Avatar 2 in the years since the first movie, which will deal with 'familial and imprisonment' themes.
-The filmmaker has also been keen to point out that the films can all stand on their own, just in case you're one of the three people who didn't see the original.

 We hear they'll also be journeying beyond the forests of Pandora into underwater and volcanic environments that Cameron promises will make "you shit yourself with your mouth wide open".
 That's supposed to be a good thing, we think...

 As to the movies' appearance, Cameron promises that they will be so advanced you "just won't be able to imagine" what they're going to look like.
 Hopefully the look will be enough to draw fans back to the cinema for the sequel.

 Alas, so far we have no official trailer.
 However, there are a load of fan-made trailers if you need something to tide you over until Avatar 2 hits.

-Avatar 2 is released in cinemas (probably) on December 17, 2021.
+Avatar 2 will be released on December 16, 2022.